vaughngit/cdk-ts-medialive-preview-thumbnail-rekognition/docs/Notes.md

 ## Deploying Additional Schedulers via the Provided Lambda Function

 > The examples below assume your project is deployed to us-west-2 and that your are making use of aws cli [profiles feature](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
-Simply update the region specified and/or remove the command line switches for profile and region to fall back to the AWS default settings.
+Simply update the region specified and/or remove the command line switches for profile and region to fall back to the AWS CLI default configuration.

 - set Region and ChannelId values in environmental variables:
     > Change region and channelId to match target environment